floragunncom/search-guard-docs/_content/_troubleshooting/kibana_troubleshooting.md

 HEAD https://example.com:9200/ => unable to get local issuer certificate
 ```

 This means that Kibana does not trust the self-signed root CA certificate.
-You can either disable the certificate cerification or install the root CA in Kibana.
+You can either disable the certificate certification or install the root CA in Kibana.

 #### Disabling certificate verification